stephaneVercouillieBMID/slate/source/index.html.md

 OpenID Connect Core specifications also allow your application to obtain basic profile information about a specific User in a interoperable way.
 These User attributes or claims can be obtained by presenting the `access_token` to the itsme® userInfo Endpoint, which can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key `userinfo_endpoint`.
 This is achieved by sending a HTTPS GET request over TLS to the userInfo Endpoint URI, passing the Access Token value in the Authorization header using the Bearer authentication scheme.

+The itsme® userInfo Endpoint will return specific claims in a HTTP 200 OK response, depending on the values you requested in the `scope` and/or `claims` parameter.

+###  Capturing claims from the 'scope' parameter

+## 3.7.
+Obtaining User attributes or claims

+OpenID Connect Core specifications also allow your application to obtain basic profile information about a specific User in a interoperable way.
+These User attributes or claims can be obtained by presenting the `access_token` to the itsme® userInfo Endpoint, which can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key `userinfo_endpoint`.
+This is achieved by sending a HTTPS GET request over TLS to the userInfo Endpoint URI, passing the Access Token value in the Authorization header using the Bearer authentication scheme.

 The itsme® userInfo Endpoint will return specific claims, depending on the values you requested in the `scope` and/or `claims` parameter.

 Following fields are returned if additionnal scopes are requested in the `scope` Authentication Request parameter: